Categorifying reduced rings: Universal and functorial examples

 \section{Universal and functorial examples}

 Next, we show it is possible to produce categories whose $K_0$ admit maps from a ring $R$ equipped with universal witnesses of relations in $K_0$.
 We then combine this with the results of the previous theorem to prove \Cref{thm:functorial} and \Cref{thm:functorialmon}.
-Given a symmetric monoidal stable category $C$, let $\Alg_{\EE_n}(\Mod(C))$ denote the category of $\EE_n$-monoidal $C$-linear categories.
+Given a symmetric monoidal stable category $C$, let $\Alg_{\EE_n}(\Mod(C))$ denote the category of $\EE_n$-monoidal $C$-linear categories\footnote{By an $\EE_n$-monoidal $C$-linear category we mean an $\EE_n$-algebra object (see \cite[Definition 5.1.0.4]{HA} and \cite[Definition 2.1.3.1]{HA}) in the symmetric monoidal category of modules over $C$ in the category of categories, such that the action map preserves finite colimits in both variables.}.
 For a discrete commutative ring $R$, we use $\Alg_{\EE_n}(\Mod(R)^{\heart})$ to denote the category of (discrete) associative $R$-algebras for $n=1$ and commutative $R$-algebras for $n>1$.
+For a category $E$ and object $e \in E$, we use $E_{e/}$ to denote the slice category of objects in $E$ equipped with a map from $e$.

 \begin{prop} Let $1 \leq n\leq \infty$, $C$ be a symmetric monoidal stable category, and $C'$ a $\EE_n$-monoidal $C$-linear category.
 There is a functor and a natural transformation

 such that $\eta_{R}$ makes $D_{R}$ a versal\footnote{or weakly initial} object in $\Alg_{\EE_n}(\Mod(C))_{C'/}$ equipped with a map $R \to K_0(D_{R})$ in $\Alg_{\EE_n}(\Mod(K_0(C))^{\heart})_{K_0(C')/}$.
 The functor $D_{(-)}$ functorially depends on $C,C'$, and a choice of representative of each $K_0$-class of $K_0(C')$, and preserves filtered colimits with respect to all parameters.
 We can moreover require that $D_{(-)}$ take values and have a versal property instead in the subcategory of rigid categories. \end{prop}